-- 1.1 This document is the Statement of Case ("Statement or Statement of Case") in pursuant to Rule 7 of the Compulsory Purchase (Inquiries Procedure) Rules 2007 ("the Rules"), produced by London Borough of Ealing Council ("Acquiring Authority" or the "Council") explaining the reasons and justification for making the London Borough of Ealing (The Green, Southall) Compulsory Purchase Order 2021 (the "Order"). - 1.2 This Statement has been prepared in accordance with the Ministry of Housing, Communities and Local Government Department for Communities and Local Government "Guidance on Compulsory Purchase Process and The Crichel Down Rules July 2019" ("the MHCLG Guidance").
-It sets out the reasons why the powers of compulsory purchase contained in the Order are necessary and why there is a compelling case in the public interest for the Order to be confirmed by the Secretary of State.
-This Statement of Case is a statutory document and seeks to supplement to the Council's Statement of Reasons dated 22nd November 2021. - 1.3 On 22nd November 2021, the Council made the Order.
-The Order was made pursuant to section 226(1)(a) of the Town and Country Planning Act 1990 (as amended by section 99 of the Planning and Compulsory Purchase Act 2004) ("the 1990 Act"), the Acquisition of Land Act 1981 ("the 1981 Act") and section 13 of the Local Government (Miscellaneous Provisions) Act 1976 ("the 1976 Act"). - 1.4 The purpose of the Order is to enable the Council compulsorily to acquire the land and new rights over the land included in the Order (the Order Land) to facilitate the delivery of comprehensive mixed use redevelopment at The Green and the surrounding area, 'the Scheme'. - 1.5 The Scheme will be delivered by redevelopment proposals comprising a high quality mixed use development providing flexible commercial, employment and community floorspace and residential units together with improved public realm (the Development).
-The Council, as local planning authority resolved to grant planning permission (215058FULR3) on 20 October 2021 subject to conditions, completion of a section 106 agreement and referral to the Secretary of State and a Stage 2 referral to the GLA.
+- 1.1 On 22 November 2021 The London Borough of Ealing (the "Council") made the London Borough of Ealing (The Green, Southall) Compulsory Purchase Order 2021 (the "Order"). - 1.2 The Order is made pursuant to section 226(1)(a) of the Town and Country Planning Act 1990 (as amended by section 99 of the Planning and Compulsory Purchase Act 2004) ("the 1990 Act"), the Acquisition of Land Act 1981 ("the 1981 Act") and section 13 of the Local Government (Miscellaneous Provisions) Act 1976 ("the 1976 Act").
+This document is the non-statutory Statement of Reasons (the "Statement") which has been prepared in accordance with the Ministry of Housing, Communities and Local Government Department for Communities and Local Government "Guidance on Compulsory Purchase Process and The Crichel Down Rules July 2019" ("the MHCLG Guidance"). - 1.3 The purpose of the Order is to enable the Council compulsorily to acquire the land and new rights over the land included in the Order (the Order Land) to facilitate the delivery of comprehensive mixed use redevelopment at The Green and the surrounding area, 'the Scheme'. - 1.4 The Scheme will be delivered by redevelopment proposals comprising a high quality mixed use development providing flexible commercial, employment and community floorspace and residential units together with improved public realm (the Development).
+The Council, as local planning authority resolved to grant planning permission (215058FULR3) on 20 October 2021 subject to conditions, completion of a section 106 agreement and referral to the Secretary of State and a Stage 2 referral to the GLA. - 1.5 The Development is described more fully in Section 5 of this Statement.
+The development proposals will assist in the regeneration of Southall, acting as a catalyst for future development and will provide significant social, economic and environmental benefits to those living, working and visiting Southall.

-- 1.6 The Development is described more fully in Section 5 of this Statement.
-The development proposals will assist in the regeneration of Southall, acting as a catalyst for future development and will provide significant economic, social and environmental benefits to those living, working in and visiting Southall. - 1.7 Both the Council and the Mayor of London have aspirations for the redevelopment of the Southall area and have put in place planning policies to support and underpin the regeneration of Southall as an Opportunity Area.
-Further details on the relevant planning policies underpinning the Development are in Section 6 of this Statement. - 1.8 The Development will be delivered by The Council's chosen development partner, Peabody Developments Limited.
-Further details are set out in Section 7 of this Statement. - 1.9 Negotiations to acquire the third party freehold and leasehold interests in the Order Land commenced in advance of the Order being made.
+- 1.6 Both the Council and the Mayor of London have aspirations for the redevelopment of the Southall area and have put in place planning policies to support and underpin the regeneration of Southall as an Opportunity Area.
+Further details on the relevant planning policies underpinning the Development are in Section 6 of this Statement. - 1.7 The Development will be delivered by The Council's chosen development partner, Peabody Developments Limited.
+Further details are set out in Section 7 of this Statement. - 1.8 Negotiations to acquire the third party freehold and leasehold interests in the Order Land have been commenced in advance of the Order being made.
 Details of the purpose of the Order are included in Section 8 and a summary of negotiations to date are set out in Section 9 of this Statement.
-Whilst discussions with some of the third parties are at an advanced stage, it has not been so far possible to acquire the rights and interests required to deliver the Development by agreement within a reasonable timeframe. - 1.10 Compulsory purchase is intended as a last resort to secure the assembly of all the land needed for the implementation of projects.
-However, the MHCLG Guidance acknowledges that, if an acquiring authority waits for negotiations to break down before starting the compulsory purchase process, valuable time will be lost.
+Whilst discussions with some of the third parties are at an advanced stage, it has not been so far possible to acquire the rights and interests required to deliver the Development by agreement within a reasonable timeframe. - 1.9 Compulsory purchase is intended as a last resort to secure the assembly of all the land needed for the implementation of projects.
+However the MHCLG Guidance acknowledges that, if an acquiring authority waits for negotiations to break down before starting the compulsory purchase process, valuable time will be lost.
 Compulsory purchase powers therefore need to be exercised now in order to ensure the timely delivery of the Development in the event that all necessary interests cannot be secured by agreement.
-However, attempts to acquire by agreement will continue to be made, with regular contact being made with all owners who have yet to engage fully or agree a negotiated settlement.
+However, attempts to acquire by agreement will continue to be made following making the Order, with regular contact being made with all owners who have yet to engage fully or agree a negotiated settlement.